Scappoose Industrial Airpark

-Charlotte Amalie Harbor Seaplane Base in Charlotte Amalie, Saint Thomas, U.S. Virgin Islands).

 Several privately held firms in the general aviation manufacturing industry are headquartered at the Scappoose Airport.

 Facilities and aircraft

 Scappoose Airport covers an area of 196 acre at an elevation of 58 feet (18 m) above mean sea level.
 It has one runway designated 15/33 with an asphalt surface measuring 5,100 by 100 feet (1,554 x 30 m).